Angel-ML/PyTorch-On-Angel/docs/graph.md

           predictOutputPath:$predictOutputPath userEmbeddingPath:$userEmbeddingPath itemEmbeddingPath:$itemEmbeddingPath outputModelPath:$outputModelPath\
           actionType:train numBatchInit:5
     ```
     Here we give a short description for the parameters in the submit script.

-    - edgePath: the input path (hdfs) of edge table, which contains src, dst and type
+Detail parameters see [details](./public_parameters_gnn.md)

     - `userFeatureDim`: the dimension for the feature for each user node, which should be equal with the number when generate the model file
     - `itemFeatureDim`: the dimension for the feature for each item node, which should be equal with the number when generate the model file
     - `featureEmbedInputPath`:the embedding matrix for features(contains user, item), set it if you need to increment train only when data is high-sparse